LogiTron (LTR) Reaches Self Reported Market Capitalization of $601.92 Million

 [Whitepaper](https://www.cryptocompare.com/media/40484765/logitron%5Fwhitepaper.pdf)”

-It is usually not currently possible to purchase alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
-Investors seeking to trade LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LogiTron using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as LogiTron directly using US dollars.
+Investors seeking to acquire LogiTron should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy LogiTron using one of the exchanges listed above.

 Receive News & Updates for LogiTron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LogiTron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.